Pamela Abdy

 Pamela Abdy (born November 22, 1973) is an American film producer and studio executive.
 Since 2022, she has been co-chair and co-CEO of Warner Bros.
 Motion Picture Group along with Michael De Luca.

 Early life and career

 Abdy was born to a Syrian American father and an Italian American mother.
 She danced competitively as a teenager and later graduated from Emerson College.

-She began her film career at Jersey Films, at one point working as an assistant to Danny DeVito.
+She began her film career at Jersey Films as an intern, and eventually became assistant to Danny DeVito.
 Through Jersey Films her first film as co-producer was Garden State in 2004.
 Subsequent executive roles include working at Makeready, New Regency, Bluegrass Films and Paramount.
 She was included in Varietys 2023 "Variety500", its list of influential global media leaders.